Why Does Airway Health Matter?

-Relaxation of the pharyngeal muscles causing the airway to decreases in size.
+Throat: Relaxation of the pharyngeal muscles causes the airway to decrease in size.

 *We strongly recommend anybody that has suspected obstructive sleep apnea (OSA) to consult with their physician on the best course of action.
 If you receive improvement in tiredness or any of the OSA indicators from device use, you may be at risk of having OSA.

 What is Myofunctional Therapy?

 Myofunctional Therapy is specialized exercise of the muscles of the upper airway, face, mouth, and tongue in order to promote proper function and coordination.

 - Ensure the tongue rests on the roof of the mouth